saiteja-d/circuit_stem/DOCS/ASSETS.md

 ## 3. How to Add New Audio Files

-The process is nearly identical to adding images.
+The process is similar to adding images.

 1.  **File Format & Location:**
     -   Short sound effects should be in **WAV** format.
     -   Place the new audio file in the `assets/audio/` directory.

 2.  **Update Asset Manager:**
-    -   Open `lib/flame_integration/flame_preloader.dart`.
+    -   Open `lib/common/asset_manager.dart`.
+    -   Locate the `loadAllAssets` method.
     -   Add the filename of your new audio file to the `FlameAudio.audioCache.loadAll()` list.

     ```dart
-    // in flame_preloader.dart
+    // in lib/common/asset_manager.dart
     await FlameAudio.audioCache.loadAll([
       // ... existing audio files
-      'my_new_sound.wav',
+      'audio/my_new_sound.wav',
     ]);
     ```